micro-ROS/micro-ROS.github.io/_docs/tutorials/advanced/nuttx/add_microros_config/index.md

 Push two times the key "ESC" and set yes, when it asks you if you want to save it.

-Now the configuration is properly set, is just left to compile it.
-To do so, continue on the same console and execute the commands:
+Now the configuration is properly set, the only thing left is to compile it.
+To do so, continue in the same console and execute the commands:
 ```
 cd ../..
 ros2 run micro_ros_setup build_firmware.sh